Renata-Romanelli/Renata-Romanelli/README.md

 - 👋 Hi, I’m @Renata-Romanelli
-- 🌱 I’m currently learning Data Science and Python to improve my project
+- 🌱 I’m currently learning Data Science and Machine Learning
 - 📫 i'm a masters student at Federal University of ABC

 You can reach me by my e-mail: reromanelli.c@gmail.com